Causes of Jaundice and a High Bilirubin Level (Hyperbilirubinemia)

 Several types of jaundice can develop in newborn babies.
 These conditions are collectively known as neonatal or newborn jaundice.

-Physiological Jaundice - The most common type of neonatal jaundice is called physiological or physiologic jaundice.
+The most common type of neonatal jaundice is called physiological or physiologic jaundice.
 About sixty percent of newborn babies develop this condition shortly after birth.
-The percentage rises to eighty percent if the babies are premature.
+The percentage rises to around eighty percent if the babies are premature.
 The yellow color develops during the first week of the baby’s life.
 It appears in the head first and may then spread down the body.

 The cycle of red blood cell destruction and production typically occurs at an accelerated rate in the first ten to fourteen days after birth.
 Physiological jaundice develops when the liver of a very young baby isn't developed enough to remove all the bilirubin produced from the hemoglobin breakdown in its body.